waimea-mtangitcharoen/200DTD-assessment/Development.md

 Making and linking 2 tables for the database.

 There are 2 tables for my database which are the project table and the student's table with the project id as a foreign key.
+This is just the first version of it.
+I will need to talk to my client to see if it needs to be alter or change.

 ### DATE HERE